Cross Institutional Study - Section contents

 If you are from another Australian university and would like to study a subject/s at the University of Melbourne, you must apply online using the University's Online Application System by the appropriate deadline.
-Please note that as of 23 June 2017 application forms will no longer be accepted and all new applications must be submitted online.

 Alternatively, if you are a student from a university overseas considering study at the University of Melbourne, you must apply as an Exchange or Study Abroad student.
 To find out more please visit the Inbound Studies section of the Melbourne Global Mobility website.

 Note: Applications for the following academic year will only open once the University Handbook for the relevant year is available.

 Please select the level of the subjects you are applying for (as listed in the subject Handbook entry).